alejandrorusso/mamearcade/README.md

 The goal is that if you keep pressing the button for some seconds (no more than 5), you will hear that the volume change to a minimum.
 Then, if you keep pressing the button again for some seconds, the arcade will mute.
-Finally, if you keep pressing the button again for some time, you will see that the arcade unmute and has a high volume.
+Finally, if you keep pressing the button again, you will see that the arcade unmute and has a high volume.

 The hardware that you need is simply a *push switch* -- I followed most of the idea from [this post](http://razzpisampler.oreilly.com/ch07.html).
 You need to connect two cables into the push switch: one into the GPIO 4 (look for pin 4 in your board) and another into ground (look for GND in your board).
-You can change the GPIO 4 for whatever GPIO that you have available on the board.
+You can change the GPIO 4 for whatever GPIO available on the board.

 We start by writing [an script to change the volume when detecting every five seconds that the button has been